fsfe/reuse-docs/spec/spec.md

 `Copyright (C)`, `Copyright ©` or `©` may be used (example: `Copyright (c) 2019 Jane Doe <jane@example.com>, `© 2019 Jane Doe <jane@example.com>`).

-The `SPDX-License-Identifier` tag must be followed by a valid SPDX expression describing the licensing of the file (example: `SPDX-License-Identifier:
+The `SPDX-License-Identifier` tag must be followed by a valid SPDX License Expression describing the licensing of the file (example:
-GPL-3.0-or-later OR Apache-2.0`).
+`SPDX-License-Identifier: GPL-3.0-or-later OR Apache-2.0`).
 If separate sections of the file are licensed differently, a different `SPDX-License-Identifier` tag should be included for each section.

 An example of a comment header: